Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-An ankle sprain is a partial or complete tear of the ligaments that support the ankle.
-Ligaments are strong bands of tissue that cross joints and connect bones to each other.
+An ankle sprain is a partial or full tear of the strong bands of tissue that connect the ankle bones.

 Copyright © Nucleus Medical Media, Inc.